Forest Urgent Care

-Getting an X-ray has never been easier for those living in or visiting Forest Hills, NY and Hunters Point, Long Island City.
-Forest Urgent Care provides on-site digital X-rays for fractures, slip and falls, sports injuries, and respiratory problems for fast and safe results.
+Getting an X-ray has never been easier for those living in or visiting Forest Urgent Care Forest Hills, Queens.
+We provides on-site digital X-rays for fractures, slip and falls, sports injuries, and respiratory problems for fast and safe results.
 For urgent medical matters, walk-ins are welcome, or you can schedule an appointment online or by phone.

 An X-ray is a procedure that takes an image of the inside of your body.
 The team at Forest Urgent Care may recommend an X-ray to better evaluate a possible broken bone after a fall or injury or to take a look at your lungs to assess for pneumonia.